-Crete island has become my breaking point, kind of stepping stone and finally a powerful booster of my intensive future travels.
-The largest of the Greek islands made me fall in love with from a first sight.
-It has left a permanent trace and turned upside down my life intentions.
-I know, I am probably too emotional, writing about Crete, but it has suddenly revealed my addiction to islands and inspired my upcoming travel adventures.
+Crete island turned to be my breaking point, kind of a stepping stone and finally a powerful booster of my extensive future travels.
+The largest of the Greek islands made me fall in love with at first sight.
+The island left a permanent trace and turned upside down my life intentions.
+I know, I am probably too emotional, writing about Crete, but it was the spot, that suddenly revealed my addiction to islands and inspired my upcoming travel adventures.
 At that moment I was not even aware of it… yet.

-Let me start with the fact I know Crete island pretty well – the geography, the hidden from the tourists spots, the particular charm of the regions, the typical agriculture, the legends (of course), the locals’ mentality.
-If you have already been on the popular Santorini island, Crete has nothing in common with it.
-Santorini with its white – blue houses reminds me of the North of Tunisia, where the same atmosphere could be seen.
-Crete is extremely colourful, but in a bit chaotic way – brown, green, orange, ochre, yellow, dark red…all those housing paints could be faced on this piece of land in the Eastern Mediterranean Sea.
+Let me start with the fact I know Crete island pretty well – the geography, the hidden from the tourists spots, the particular charm of its regions, the typical agriculture, the legends (of course), the local mentality.
+If you have already been on the popular Santorini island, then you should know Crete has nothing in common with it.
+Santorini with its white – blue houses reminds me the North of Tunisia, where the same atmosphere could be seen.
+Crete is extremely colourful too, but in a bit chaotic way – brown, green, orange, ochre, yellow, dark red…all those housing paints could be found at this piece of land in the Eastern Mediterranean Sea.

-- Well preserved remains of the mythical king Minos time palace of Knossos
+- Well preserved remains of the mythical king Minos epoch – palace of Knossos

 - Phaistos palace from the Minoan bronze age civilisation

-- The legendary home of the Labyrinth with Minotaur, Ariadne thread, rescuing the hero Theseus
+- The legendary home of the Labyrinth with Minotaur, Ariadne thread, rescued the hero Theseus

-- Lots of fortresses from the Medieval Venetian times
+- Lots of fortresses from the Medieval Venetian time

-- Remains from ancient villages of exotic pygmies tribes
+- Remains of ancient villages of exotic pygmies tribes

 - Amazing Orthodox churches, built 10 centuries ago